COVID-19 Announcement: For more information about our current policies and procedures. Please click here

 5. Rent A Boat And Spend The Day In ‘Heaven’

-You will most likely have an up close and personal encounter with these graceful creatures as there are quite a few at any given time in this magical bay.
+While dipping in the breathtaking bay, the odds are good that you’ll have an up-close-and-personal encounter with these graceful creatures.
 Along with the non-threatening stingrays, there are starfish, grouper, angelfish and sea turtles in the area.
-The pristine water is not only as translucent as a backyard pool, but it has the shallow depth of one as well.
-Only 3 to 4 feet deep, it’s perfect for all ages and is ideal for spending hours snorkeling in.
+Not only is The pristine water is as translucent as a backyard pool.
+Similarly, the depth is quite shallow.
+Only 3 to 4 feet deep, it’s perfect for all ages and is ideal for snorkeling.

-The tours typically last 4 hours and usually include snorkeling equipment, lunch, alcoholic beverages, pop and water, with two stops – one to explore the vibrant Mesoamerican Reef and the other at El Cielo.
+The tours typically last 4 hours and usually include snorkeling equipment, lunch, alcoholic beverages, pop and water.
+As well, the includes two stops, one to explore the vibrant Mesoamerican Reef and the second is El Cielo.
 We recommend Sergio’s team from Aquatic Sports and Expeditions or cozumel-tours.net.
-This place is what Caribbean dreams are made of and well worth the $45USD per person.
-(Children’s discounts may be available)
+This place is what Caribbean dreams are made of and well worth the trip over to the island!

 6. Cenote and Frozen Margaritas in Akumal